What’s the Weather Like in New York City?

 Average Temperatures

-You need to be prepared for a range of weather over the year and you will definitely get all four seasons.
+You need to be prepared for a range of weather over the year; you will definitely get all four seasons.

-Summer in the city is hot and sticky with the occasional hurricane sneaking up the Atlantic ocean.
+Summer in the city is hot and sticky, with the occasional hurricane sneaking up the Atlantic Ocean.
 Spring is mild but can be rainy.
-Autumn can start warm, turn cool, go back to warm, so layers are your friend but the leaves change color so it's pretty.
-And winter, well…
+Autumn can start warm, then turn cool, and then return to warm, so layers are your friend.
+The leaves change color, making the city quite beautiful during the summer.
+And winter, well…expect flurries.

 Winter months are considered from December to March, but it isn’t unusual for the snow to start earlier or last later, and late season blizzards are not unheard of.